 His community and civic involvements include service as Past Chairman of the Steering Committee for the Economic Development Partnership between First Union Bank and the National Congress of Black Churches, and Vice Moderator of the New Hope Missionary Baptist Association.
 He was a member of the Task Force Committee of 33 for Charlotte-Mecklenburg School’s Pupil Reassignment Plan, and a board member of Charlotte Advocates for Education, the United Way, HELP and the Minister’s Conference.

 His more recent civic activities include the Opportunity Task Force that examined factors impacting Charlotte citizens' upward mobility and the School Building Solutions Committee led by former NC Gov. James Martin.
-He currently serves on the Charlotte-Mecklenburg Library Board as a trustee, is a member of the Village HeartBEAT, Inc. Board of Clergy and is a founding member of CLT Equitable Communities researching issues impacting affordable housing, income disparities and education.
+He currently serves on the Charlotte-Mecklenburg Library Board as a trustee, and as a board member of the African American Faith Alliance on Education.
+He is a founding member of CLT Equitable Communities researching issues impacting affordable housing, income disparities and education.
+He is vice chair of Village HeartBEAT, Inc., a faith-based organization that addresses health disparities.

 Dr. Woods is married to the former Laura Annette Hill and they are the proud parents of one daughter, Lauren Adelle, a graduate of Hampton University.